October 6, 2022

 2.3.1 The requirements under the GDPR

 GDPR does not directly require businesses to have a privacy policy.
-However, GDPR requires businesses to be transparent about their data processing principles and practices.
+However, GDPR requires companies to be transparent about their data processing principles and practices.
 And privacy policy is the easiest way to comply with the transparency requirement.

 • Your identity and contact details